Hospitals in East Yorkshire have launched the healthcare careers of well over 100 apprentices in just over three years.

 “I love the variety that working in the Department of Neurophysiology brings; every day is different, I’m helping different patients every day, and I work within a really supportive team.”

-Debbie Elton, Education and Development Advisor for Hull and East Yorkshire Hospitals NHS Trust says:
+Debbie Elton, Education and Development Advisor for Hull University Teaching Hospitals NHS Trust says:

 “We know that college or degree level study is not for everyone, so apprenticeships offer a great opportunity for local people to find an interest, develop a set of skills, and start to build a career around workplace based training.